-The following view was given me at Ulysses, Penn., July 6th, 1857.
+The following view was given me at Ulysses, Penn., July 6, 1857.
 It relates to things as they have existed in Roosevelt, N. Y., and Oswego Co. in particular, also to other places in that State.

-I have seen that there have been so many church trials among the brethren in the State of New York, that God has not had the least to do with, that the Church have lost their strength, and they know not how to regain it.
-The love for one another has been gone, and a fault-finding, accusing spirit has prevailed.
-It has been considered a virtue to hunt up every thing about one another that looked wrong, and make it appear full as bad as it really was.
-The bowels of compassion that yearn in love and pity toward brethren, has not existed.
-The religion of some has consisted in fault-finding, picking at every thing bearing the appearance of wrong, until the noble feelings of the soul are withered.
-The mind should be elevated to dwell upon eternal scenes, heaven, its treasures, its glories, and should take sweet and holy satisfaction in the truths of the Bible.
+I have seen that there have been so many church trials among the brethren in the State of New York, that God has not had the least to do with, that the church have lost their strength, and they know not how to regain it.
+The love for one another has gone, and a faultfinding, accusing spirit has prevailed.
+It has been considered a virtue to hunt up everything about one another that looked wrong, and make it appear full as bad as it really was.
+The bowels of compassion that yearn in love and pity toward brethren, have not existed.
+The religion of some has consisted in fault-finding, picking at everything bearing the appearance of wrong, until the noble feelings of the soul are withered.
+The mind should be elevated to dwell upon eternal scenes, Heaven, its treas- #4 ures, its glories, and should take sweet and holy satisfaction in the truths [#4,p14] of the Bible.
 They should love to feed upon the precious promises that God's word affords, draw comfort from it, and the mind should be lifted above trifles to weighty, eternal things.